Maintenance Mechanic I

 OTHER: This is a full-time hourly paid position.
 Texas Biomed business hours are Monday through Friday 8:00 a.m. – 5:00 p.m.
 Occasional weekend work, holidays and overtime will be required.
 Texas Biomed is committed to a drug-free workplace.
 Pre-employment drug screen is required.

-Apply online at http://www.txbiomed.org/about/employment.
+Please apply online by close of business day, Wednesday, June 27th at http://www.txbiomed.org/about/employment.
 Application packets are accepted electronically or in hard copy.
 A completed application packet is a requirement for all positions.
 Incomplete applications will not be accepted.
 Equal Employment Opportunity/M/F/Disability/Protected Veteran Status

 Your resume and application must be provided electronically.
 Please follow the steps below.